AST-Course/AST5110/README.md

 Our repository is organized into:

-- `nm_lib/`: A library of essential functions used throughout the course.
 - `notebooks/`: Jupyter Notebooks containing exercises, examples, and projects.
 - `AST5110.wiki/`: Extensive wiki pages detailing each covered topic.
-- `setup.py`, `requirements.txt`: Setup files to configure the course environment.

 ## Getting Started